repzlaw/prepend-pokemon/README.md

 ## DESCRIPTION

-This application creates enpoints where authenticated users can view all pokemons, select to view a single one and also update a pokemon if there are any mistakes.
+This application creates endpoints where authenticated users can view all pokemons, select to view a single one and also update a pokemon if there are any mistakes.
-IT is a simple application and the authentication was handled with sanctum
+IT is a simple application and the authentication was handled with sanctum.

 API built with laravel backend.